Azure/aks-engine/docs/topics/windows-vhd.md

 - Azure DevOps build yaml build definition: [.pipelines/vhd-builder-windows.yaml](../../.pipelines/vhd-builder-windows.yaml)
 - Packer job definition: [packer/windows-vhd-builder.json](../../packer/windows-vhd-builder.json)
 - Customization script used in packer: [packer/configure-windows-vhd.ps1](../../packer/configure-windows-vhd.ps1)

+### Testing Private Fixes

+Occasionally it may be necessary to validate private fixes provided by the Windows team.
+This can be done without providing public access to the fixes by following these steps:
+- Fork Azure/aks-engine into a private git repo hosted in [Azure DevOps](http://dev.azure.com)
+- Configure a private build pipeline using [.pipelines/vhd-builder-windows.yaml](../../.pipelines/vhd-builder-windows.yaml) as the pipeline definition
+- Set up the build pipeline variables to point to private Azure subscriptions
+  - Pipeline variables are documented in the yaml file
+- Update [packer/configure-windows-vhd.ps1](../../packer/configure-windows-vhd.ps1) to install privates
+- Run the pipeline

 ## Usage in aks-engine